pettod/charuco-corner-detection/README.md

 Reads the ChArUco corner coordinates and IDs from the written ```.mat``` file.
 Needs to know written file names, maximum number of corners in the ChArUco checkerboard and the number of written images.

+2. ```matlab_charuco_example.m```

+Example file on how to use the ChArUco corner detection API through Matlab.
+This is the file for Matlab users who want directly detect ChArUco checkerboard's corners with corner IDs by using only Matlab.

 ## 5 Expected outputs